" email marketing Archives - Page 2 of 9 - LuxSci

 Finally, the most important question to ask is: can I include highly sensitive patient information in an email?
 If you cannot, you can’t use the full power of the email marketing platform to create targeted, personalized and relevant messages.
 At best, you can only send generic office newsletters.
 If you want to create the types of marketing emails that will drive ROI and improve patient engagement, utilize your patient data for personalization and segmentation.

-HIPAA Marketing
+HIPAA Compliant Email Marketing Automation Platform

-LuxSci’s Secure Marketing platform was built from the ground up with HIPAA marketing in mind.
+LuxSci’s Secure Marketing automation platform was built from the ground up with HIPAA marketing in mind.
 If you would like to learn more about how to create compliant email marketing campaigns utilizing ePHI, please let us know.

 Infrastructure Requirements for Marketing and Transactional Email